 Intellectual Property Reports and Regulatory Impact Analysis relating to Intellectual Property.

-The national IP Protocol 2016 is a revision of the first national IP Protocol issued in 2012.
+The national IP Protocol 2019 is a revision of the last Protocol issued in 2016.
 It provides a framework for the way in which companies and research performing organisations can work together and how companies can benefit from access to new ideas, technology and inventions (intellectual property or “IP”).

 Innovation 2020 is Ireland’s five year strategy on research and development, science and technology.
 Innovation 2020 sets out the roadmap for continuing progress towards the goal of making Ireland a Global Innovation Leader, driving a strong sustainable economy and a better society.